jbd7/geoFlickr/geoflickr/readme.txt

 == Usage ==

-There is nothing to do.
-Any post or page that has a photo from Flickr embedded will diplay a red balloon when hovering the mouse on the photo.
+Any post or page of the Wordpress site, that contains a photo embedded from Flickr, will diplay a red balloon when hovering the mouse on the photo.
 The balloon will show only if the image has EXIF GPS coordinates on Flickr.
 A click on that balloon will show the map inside a Thickbox popup.

+The plugin automatically considers all posts and pages.

 == Thanks ==